Duotduot/English_swahili_translator/README.md

 - **Method:** POST
 - **Description:** Translates the provided text from the source language to the target language.
 - **Request Body:** {
-  "source_text":"Text to be translated",
+  "source_text": "Text to be translated",
   "source_language": "en",
   "target_language": "sw"
 }
 - **Response:** {
-  "translated_text":"Translated text"
+  "translated_text": "Translated text"
 }